New-Vehicle Retail Sales On Pace for 1.1 Million, the Strongest November Since 2001

 The retail seasonally adjusted annualized rate (SAAR) in November is expected to reach 13.5 million units, 200,000 units stronger than in November 2013.
 Retail transactions are the most accurate measure of true underlying consumer demand for new vehicles.

 (in millions of units)

 Source: Power Information Network® (PIN) from J.D.
 Power

 “The industry continues to demonstrate strong sales growth, which is exceptional considering that November is currently on pace to record the highest average customer-facing transaction prices ever,” said John Humphrey, senior vice president of the global automotive practice at J.D.
 Power.

 Through November 16, retail transaction prices are averaging $30,874, which is $165 more than the previous record of $30,709 in October 2014.
-The combination of record transaction prices and strong new-vehicle retail sales puts November on pace for a record month for consumer spending on new vehicles at $33.3 billion.
-That's an increase of $1.1 billion over November 2013, the previous record-setter for that month.
+Combined record transaction prices with strong new-vehicle retail sales has November on pace for a record month for consumer spending on new vehicle at $33.3 billion, which is $1.1 billion more than the previous record for the month of November set in 2013.

 “Automakers will take advantage of the Thanksgiving holiday, one of the highest-volume holiday weekends of the year,” said Humphrey.

 J.D.
 Power forecasts that more than 238,000 units will be sold over the Thanksgiving holiday weekend, which would make it the second-highest-volume holiday weekend of 2014.
 Labor Day weekend typically tallies the most sales of the year, with 279,000 units sold in 2014.